Picola & District Football Netball League: History

 In 1897, the Murray River District Football Association was formed from the following teams - Barmah, Kotupna, Nathalia Ramblers and Picola, with Kotupna finishing first on the ladder and claiming the premiership.

 The original Picola & District Football Association was formed on Saturday 13 May 1905 at the Picola Hotel, with delegates representing the following clubs – Barmah, Koptupna, Moira, Nathalia and Picola present and was active until 1907.

-At a meeting of club delegates on Tuesday, 26 May 1908 at the Federal Hall, Picola from the – Federal, Koptupna, Moira, Nathalia and Picola football clubs, it was decided to form an association called the Western and Moira Ridings Football Association and was a strong and vibrant competition up until 1933.
+At a meeting of club delegates on Tuesday, 26 May 1908 at the Federal Hall, Picola from the – Federal, Koptupna, Moira, Nathalia and Picola football clubs, it was decided to form an association called the Western and Moira Ridings Football Association and was a strong competition up until 1933.

 At the 1934 annual general meeting of the Western and Moira Football Association it was decided to change the official name of the football association to the Picola & District Football Association.
 The founding clubs were Barmah, Kotupna, Moira, Nathalia Seconds, Picola, and Yalca North.

 Former Moria footballer, Picola & DFL President and Life Member, Cyril W. Pearce was the Picola & DFL President from 1940 to 1949 and also from 1952 to 1974.

 Between 1945 and 1958 Nurmukah and Nathalia both field second XVIII sides in the PDFNL.

 In 1971 founding clubs Picola and Yalca North merged to form Picola United.

 Former Picola and Fitzroy player and four times Picola & DFL best and fairest winner, David McKenzie was the Picola & DFL President from 1979 to 2008.
 The Reserves football competition best and fairest winner receives the Picola & DFNL McKenzie Medal.

 Former VFL/AFL umpire, Glenn James was a former Wunghnu player, before he took up umpiring.

 Dookie United and Shepparton East joined the Picola & DFNL in 2006 from the Central Goulburn Football League.

 In 1992 Danny Irwin of Waaia kicked 215 goals in a season, which was bettered by Aaron Purcell in 2013 with 232 goals.

 In 2006, Dookie United and Shepparton East made their debut with the league.
 They were previously in the now defunct Central Goulburn Football League.

+In 2011, the Wunghnu FC folded after a long struggle with player numbers and off field support.

 From 2021, the winner of the best on ground award in the Reserves football grand final receives the Michael Fleming Award.